omporter/Koinrex/README.rst

 Instructions for creating a feature branch and contributing to the codebase.

-The following code below shows the commands to run when building a new feature, namely "water-on-mars".
-Make sure to use the namespace used below for consistency, i.e. using the **feature** tag before the actual name of the feature, separated by a ``/``.
+The following code below shows the commands to run when building a new feature, namely ``water-on-mars``.
+Make sure to use the namespace used below for consistency, i.e. using the ``feature`` tag before the actual name of the feature, separated by a ``/``.

 .. code-block:: guess